PowerDNS/itsy/README.md

 The example service shown above will listen on the following NATS subjects:

-- example-services.echo
+- example-services.itsy-example.echo
-- example-services.echo.all
+- example-services.itsy-example.echo.all
-- example-services.echo.all.eu
+- example-services.itsy-example.echo.all.eu
-- example-services.echo.all.eu.nl
+- example-services.itsy-example.echo.all.eu.nl
-- example-services.echo.all.eu.nl.ams
+- example-services.itsy-example.echo.all.eu.nl.ams
-- example-services.echo.any
+- example-services.itsy-example.echo.any
-- example-services.echo.any.eu
+- example-services.itsy-example.echo.any.eu
-- example-services.echo.any.eu.nl
+- example-services.itsy-example.echo.any.eu.nl
-- example-services.echo.any.eu.nl.ams
+- example-services.itsy-example.echo.any.eu.nl.ams
-- example-services.echo.id.VFAOuXPQKaJFU9SlETBVZ8
+- example-services.itsy-example.echo.id.VFAOuXPQKaJFU9SlETBVZ8

 A service can have multiple dotted topologies and listens on all parts of the hierarchy.